gravitational/careers/challenges/platform/devops.md

 Implement all of the level 1 requirements plus:
 1. Add a Makefile or your preferred build scripting to build and test the solution.
 2. Add some tests, test for corner cases or unexpected behaviour.
-3. Add the ability to detect a port scan, where a single source IP connects to more than 3 host ports in the previous minute.
+3. Add the ability to detect an incoming port scan, where a single remote IP connects to more than 3 local ports in the previous minute.

 Sample Output:
 ```